KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Obsolete, no new data since 2022-05-20.
 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-CracowMPK by wkra](https://github.com/wkra/MMM-CracowMPK)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-CracowMPK.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.